 Food & Drink

-There are plenty of places where you can buy and enjoy local fish, seafood, meat and cheeses.
-Follow your nose (and stomach) around the Taste Trail; try the Harbourmaster or Hive in Aberaeron; head for Y Talbot in Tregaron; wend your way to Y Ffarmers; or tuck into a box of mackerel goujons & chips from The Lime Crab & watch for dolphins on the harbour wall in the seaside town of New Quay!
+Our local real ale pub Rhos Yr Hafod is 3 miles away in the village of Cross Inn, where you'll also find the village shop.
+Follow your nose (and stomach) around the Taste Trail; try the Harbourmaster or Hive in Aberaeron; head for Y Talbot in Tregaron; wend your way to Y Ffarmers; or tuck into a box of mackerel goujons & chips from The Lime Crab in New Quay!

-Look at our Facebook page for more photos of walks and other attractions in the local area.
+You'll find more photos of walks and other attractions in the local area on our Facebook page.

 " Congratulations on your cottages: only superlatives can describe this place.
 Thank you for the warm and open welcome and the gifts.
 Banceithin is a fantastic starting point to discover Wales.
 We loved the panoramic views, the beautiful nature the good food and most of all the friendly and warm people Welshmen and women seem to be."